Western and Central Africa

 The objective will be achieved by enabling access to India’s market and facilitating investment and transfer of Indian knowledge, expertise and technology to East Africa by

-East African businesses exporting to India, Indian companies importing from or investing in Africa and national trade support institutions (TSIs)
+East African businesses exporting to India, Indian companies importing from or investing in Africa and national trade and investment support institutions (TISIs)

-DFID operates under the International Development Act, which came into force in 2002 and establishes the legal basis for United Kingdom development assistance.
-DFID’s overall aim is to reduce poverty by achieving the Millennium Development Goals.
+DFID operates under the International Development Act, which came into force in 2002 and establishes the legal basis for the United Kingdom’s development assistance.

 For more information, please contact: